-I began to tear up, but like so many times that I had been faced with casual racism, I pushed my pain back down.
-I turned and found a seat near the door.
+I began to tear up, but like so many times that I had been faced with casual racism, I pushed my pain down so far that it seemed to dissipate.
+I turned away from the photo sharply.
 By now, my coworker had begun to notice that something was wrong.
 She asked me if I was bored.
 I told her no, it was just that I didn't understand Menorquín (Catalán) the local dialect here on the island.
 It was a half-truth.
-She nodded and invited me to join the rest of the choir come sit with the newly seated choir.
+She nodded and invited me to join everyone else and come sit with the newly seated choir.

 I could no longer deny the fact that these people were truly intending to perform as a South African choir in full blackface.
-While I was near tears, emotionally, I was still rather numb.
 I checked in with myself.
+While I was near tears, emotionally, I was numb.
 I didn't feel angry, sad or even offended.
 But that didn't stop my body from reacting.

 As I tried to keep it together, I heard the choir director say the word "negra."
 My head popped up.
 By now everyone was discussing how to properly paint themselves.
 Particular concern was paid to what should be done about the space in-between the fingers.
 She began to instruct them to paint themselves, brown, not black.
 "You should look like her," she said as she indicated towards me and smiled.

-The pain in my throat went from a throb to a burn and tears again sprang to my eyes.
-I gave a wry smile as everyone turned to me, and inhaled sharply, once again stuffing my tears back down.
+The pain reappeared in my throat and quickly went from a throb to a burn.
+I gave a wry smile as everyone turned to me.
+I inhaled sharply, before once again stuffing my tears back down.

 I began to tear up, but like so many times that I had been faced with casual racism, I pushed my pain back down.